jessieharada6/jessieharada6/README.md

 - 👋 Hi, I’m Jessie.
-- 🌱 A commercial .NET API and integration engineer
+- 🌱 An API and integration engineer in banking and finance industry
 - 🍵 Data structures and algorithms is one of my favourite topics
 - 😌 Coffee and stories keep me sane
-- 🐳 I love open source and aim to contribute
+- 🐳 I love open source and am keen to contribute
 - 🧚🏻 Looking forward to collaborating on all cloud native projects
 - 💻 To know more about me, check out on https://medium.com/@jessie.harada